 Step 2: Router planks.

-Router out 1/2 inch on both the top and the bottom of the plywood planks.
-This makes the plywood pieces have a 5.5 inch reveal.
+Route out 1/2 inch on both the top and the bottom of the plywood planks.
+This makes the plywood pieces have a 5.5-inch reveal.

 Step 3: Cut planks down.